-AAA staff, with the Older Adults Mental Health Committee from Contra Costa County Health, organized a day-long training to increase the knowledge, skills, and comfort of our mental health clinicians working with clients at the end of their lives.
-This event was held November 2, 2018 with 100 people in attendance.
+AAA staff, with the Older Adults Mental Health Committee from Contra Costa County Health, organized a day-long training to increase the knowledge, skills, and comfort of our montal health clinicians working with clients at the end of their lives.
+This event was held November 2, <018 with 100 people in attendance.

 Caregiver issues are one of the priorities of the AAA.
-As such, with Family Caregiver Alliance, we presented "Caregiver Conversations" on June 25, 2019.
+As such, with Family Caregiver Alliance, we presented "Caregiver Conversations" on June 25, 201.
 Approximately, 150 registered attendees discussed Caregiver Well-Being, In-Home Care, Legal/Financial Concerns, Caregiving and Dementia, End-of-Life Issues, and Younger Caregivers.
 Interest in this event was high and we expect to do future Caregiving events.

-The AAA Staff has worked with the Advisory Council on Aging to hold a Disaster Preparedness Event and distributed over 400 disaster preparedness buckets to ensure that necessary emergency supplies could sustain two older adults in the event of a disaster.
-The results of this effort has informed some innovative practices with our transportation subcontractor who has developed ongoing evacuation plans and services for those who are homebound without transportation, this was evidenced during fire evacuations in the fall of 2019.
+The AAA Staff has worked with the Advisory Council on Aging to hold a Disaster Preparedness Event and distributed over 400 disaster preparedness buckets to ensure that necessary emergency supplies could sustain the classification and the event of a disaster.
+The results of this effort has informed some innovation prectices with our transportation subcontractor who has developed ongoing evacuation and services for those who are homebound without transportation, this was evid near during fire evacuations in the fall of 2019.

-OLDER AMERICANS ACT GRANTS
+OLDER AMERICANS ACT 51...
+NTS

-The AAA has 15 contracts to provide supportive social services, congregate meals, home delivered meals, family caregiver support and elder abuse prevention services to older adults.
+The AAA has 15 contra ts to provide supportive social services, congregate meals, home delivered meals, family care giver support and elder abuse prevention services to older adults.
 This year a concerted effort was made by contractors to expand their scope of services to East County and as a result more seniors were served in East County.
 In addition, three RFP/RFI's for services (Health Promotion/Disease Prevention, Family Caregiver Support Program, and Supplemental Nutrition Assistance Program-Education, Ombudsman, Friendly Visitor and Telephone Reassurance) were issued within the past year.
 John Muir Caring Hands program which provided free, escorted rides by volunteers and provided friendly visiting and respite to provide a break to family caregivers terminated their senior services program, resulting in an increased demand on the remaining community based organizations.